HighRoller94/chef-recipe-app/README.md

 ### [Live Site](https://recipe-app-bd949.web.app/)

-Eatz is a multipage react app connected to an eternal API that allows users to search their favourite recipes.
+Eatz is a multipage react app connected to an eternal API that allows users to search their favourite recipes, built with React and SASS.

 - Search the Edamam database
+- Recipes/results page
-- Recipes/results page includes pagination through search
+- Includes pagination through search
+- My recipes page
+  - Save recipes with localStorage
 - Smooth page transitions
 - Fully responsive design compatible with all mobile devices
-  - Built mobile first and scales up
-- Inivididual recipe pages diplaying hit data
+- Individidual recipe pages displaying hit data

-  - Time needed (if found), nutritional data, ingredients etc.
-  - Contains links to external sources for more info such as instructions
+### What I learned

+Eatz was a great project to work on as it was my first basic react app connecting with an API, and taught me alot about react as a whole and working with JSON. it was also a chance to work with react-router, using history and params, configuring routes, and passing props between components.
+Using more basic js functions such as splice and indexof helped alot when it came to working with arrays.
+For the future i've definitely thought about adding more features such as a meal planner which is used with the Spoonacular API.

-## Libaries used
+### Libaries used
 - React Router Dom
-- AOS (Appear on scroll)
-- Framer Motion for page transitions
+- Framer Motion
-- Material-ui / icons
 - Axios
 - Cors
-- Node sass (sass)

-## Hosting
+### Hosting

 - Hosted with Firebase